 - Sodium content is around 562 mg.
 It’s recommended to consume less than 2300 mg per day.

 - There are 6.3 grams of fiber — up to 22% of the suggested daily intake from the USDA’s Dietary Guidelines.

 We also paired this chicken stew with a green salad and fresh fruit juice, which is lighter and healthier than bread or a muffin.
 This delectable combination brings the total calories to around 750 calories, ensuring you have enough energy until the next meal.

 Ingredients for Chicken Stew

-Here is all you need to make a chicken stew at home:
+Here is all you need to make an Instant Pot chicken stew at home: